 Baker served as a deputy sheriff in Lincoln County, New Mexico.
 Embroiled in the Lincoln County War, he rode in the posse that killed John Tunstall on February 18, 1878.
-Tunstall, a wealthy 24-year old English cattleman and banker, along with a man named Alexander McSween, had earlier established a rival business that competed with the powerful Murphy & Dolan Mercantile and Banking Company that monopolized the trade of the county.
+Tunstall, a wealthy 24-year-old English cattleman, and banker, along with Alexander McSween, had earlier established a rival business that competed with the powerful Murphy & Dolan Mercantile and Banking Company that monopolized the trade of the county.
 In February 1878, Murphy & Dolan obtained a court order to seize some of Tunstall’s horses as payment for an outstanding debt.
 When Tunstall refused to surrender the horses, Lincoln County Sheriff, William Brady, formed a posse led by deputy William Morton to seize them.
 Riding in the posse were also Jesse Evans, Tom Hill, and Frank Baker.
 After protesting the presence of the posse on his land, Tunstall was shot in the head.
 This incident started what became known as the Lincoln County War.